eventum/eventum/System-Admin/System-Admin:-Email-integration.md

 Look in the INSTALL file for information on how to set up the mail scripts.

-`If you are running under PHP5 on Unix/Linux, you may have a problem getting the process_mail_queue.php script to  work. ` `Edit your local configuration file (php.ini) and increase the amount of memory a script may have (memory_limit).
-The default is 8M. `
+If you are running under PHP on Unix/Linux, you may have a problem getting the process_mail_queue.php script to work.
-`I have increased mine to 32M, though if memory is tight, you may want to experiment to find the minimum that will work.` `You may also want to increase max_execution_time and max_input_time in the php.ini to allow the scripts enough time on complete.`
-`Finally, if only command line script OR web invocation is not working, make sure you are using the same php.ini for both web and command line interface.`
+Edit your local configuration file (php.ini) and increase the amount of memory a script may have (memory_limit).

 The `download_emails.php` script requires [some parameters](Doing a fresh install#Email_Download_(crons/download_emails.php) "wikilink").
 Look in the source of that file or run from commandline to see what they are (username, hostname).
 You must provide these parameters when setting up your cron.